catberry/catberry/docs/index.md

 * You can set `cat-store` attribute that means if store is changed this component will be re-rendered automatically
 * You can set any additional attributes you want without any problems
-* You should always use self-closing tags
+* You should always use open and close tags (not self-closing tags).
+The most of browsers do not support self-closing custom tags.
 * You can use tags of other components in template of any component

 There are two reserved component names that are used in unusual way: